Honoring Childhood. Supporting Parenthood.

-The toys in our Early Childhood programs are simple: wooden toys, shells, stones, logs, branches, colored fabrics, sheep’s wool, and cloth dolls.
-With these simple toys, imaginative play is nurtured and transforms into creative, independent thought in later stages of learning.
-Our beautiful 430 acre campus with its rolling hills, babbling brook and forest provides a natural setting that will support creative, self-initiated play of the young child.
-Daily play outside provides a direct experience of nature and the seasons so that a healthy relationship with nature can develop.
+The toys in our early childhood programs are simple: wooden toys, shells, stones, logs, branches, colored fabrics, sheep’s wool, and cloth dolls.
+With these toys, imaginative play is nurtured and transforms into creative, independent thought in later stages of learning.
+We encourage delayed technology and instead focus on play-based learning.
+Children develop dexterity through finger-knitting and working with beeswax, they tend a garden, and they are enriched with nature stories, puppet plays, storytelling and festivals.

 "The Parent-Child class at KWS is a beautiful experience that offered my daughter and I the opportunity to build community with a small group of mothers with toddlers or infants.
 Early childhood is a time when our children are learning to get to their feet (standing, balancing, walking and running) and we, as mothers, are trying to find our feet under us in our new parenting role.
 Molly (the teacher) gently introduced the concept of healthy rhythms and routines in a supportive home-like environment where our children delight in exploration and play and parents delight in camaraderie and personal development of our own." - Beth

 Early Childhood Education News